Roasted Duck Breast with Cardinal Puree

 Plating

-• Reheat roasted pears and cardinal puree.
-Pipe out a dollop of cardinal puree on the corner of the hot plate and spread it out using a small offset spatula.
-Arrange 3 honey roasted pear wedges artfully per plate.
+• Reheat the roasted pears and cardinal puree.
+Pipe a dollop of cardinal puree onto the corner of a hot plate and spread it out using a small offset spatula.
+Artfully arrange three honey-roasted pear wedges on each plate.
 Garnish with edamame and add the duck breast (half per serving).
-Add the pan-seared samosa, add some chopped roasted pears as well, add more cardinal puree if desired, a couple of duck skin chips and the sauce.
-Enjoy!
+Place the pan-seared samosa on the plate, along with some chopped roasted pears.
+Add more cardinal puree if desired, then top with a couple of duck skin chips and finish with the sauce.

 Ready to discover this recipe?
 You're only 1 step away.